youngbloodcyb/surf/README.md

 ## Overview

 Surf Finder is inspired by the [Surfline](https://surfline.com) website.
 It provides an AI chat interface to get information about surf conditions in San Diego County, CA. It also includes a blog, surf spot directory, and news updates.
+An adapted version of [SurfPy](https://github.com/mpiannucci/surfpy) python project is used to fetch and process buoy and forecast info from [NOAA](https://www.noaa.gov/) to give wave information.
+Surf Finder is built with Next.js and hosted on Vercel.

 Notable features: